-We revisit the regal resort to check out their recently refurbished rooms and find guests still live like kings and queens…
+We visit the regal resort to check out their recently refurbished rooms…

 It’s one of the city’s most regal resorts, the name itself translates to ‘The Palace’ and Jumeirah Al Qasr is arguably the jewel in the Madinat Jumeirah crown.
 With a driveway adorned with gold horse statues, a lobby dripping in super-sized chandeliers, and the picture-perfect Madinat Jumeirah for a back garden, it’s a royal affair from start to finish.